AijaRe/42Porto_cpp/cpp09/README.md

 1. Group elements into pairs.
 2. Sort the bigger numbers of each pair using merge insert -> create the main chain.
 Keep track of the pending numbers of each pair.
 3. Insert the smaller elements into the main chain one by one.
 Use Jacobsthal sequence (start with the 3rd smallest element and go backwards, next start with the 5th...) and binary search (get the min and max range, split in half and discard the half in which the number does not fit etc. until you find a place for the number).
+First element of the small chain is always already in place since it is smaller than the first sorted main chain element.

 --> All this can be achieved using one `recursive function` (since the docs describe `Merge insertion` algorithm to start with sorting the main chain using `merge insertion` itself):